SAUCE, SUGAR WAX AND CRASHING WITH ETHANOL EXTRACTION

 AIR-DRY

-The liquid should be in a larger thin layer, as opposed to a smaller deep layer, so the residual ethanol can evaporate more efficiently.
-For even progress the layer needs to be flat with an even depth.
-If a skin-like film forms over the surface mix it up gently so the ethanol evaporation isn’t inhibited.
+The liquid should be in a larger thin layer instead of a smaller deep layer so the residual ethanol can evaporate more efficiently.
+The layer needs to be flat with an even depth for even progress.
+If a skin-like film forms over the surface, mix it gently so the ethanol evaporation isn’t inhibited.
 Lastly, the environment is important and needs to have controlled humidity and ambient temp.
 High humidity or low temps work against the evaporation process.
-After a day or two the oil should be a heavy and thick consistency ready for the next steps.
-There will be a residual ethanol component at this point but that can be worked on with purging later in post-processing if necessary.
+After a day or two, the oil should be a heavy and thick consistency, ready for the next steps.
+There will be a residual ethanol component at this point, but that can be worked on with purging later in post-processing if necessary.

-For a jump start on the crashing process the extraction can be “seeded.”
+For a jump start on the crashing process, the extraction can be “seeded.”
 This means that already crystalized forms (“seeds”) are added into the extraction to foster crystalline growth around them.
-You will often get lucky and there will be a some crispy layers on the periphery of your extraction as it air-dries.
-If you’d like to be more proactive to make sure you have plenty, take a second mat and smear an ultra-thin layer of the extraction on it.
-After letting it air-dry into a very thin shatter it can be scraped up and combined with the main load for seeding in the next step.
+You will often get lucky, and there will be some crispy layers on the periphery of your extraction as it air-dries.
+If you’d like to be more proactive to ensure you have plenty to seed with, take a second mat and smear an ultra-thin layer of the extraction.
+After letting it air-dry into a very thin shatter, it can be scraped up and combined with the primary load for seeding in the next step.

 JAR TECH or FLAT PACK

 This is where things begin to take on a life of their own and may bring either beautiful treasure or frustration.
-Regardless of what happens, there’ll be some form of terpy goodness waiting for you in the end even if it doesn’t crash the way you want it to.
+Regardless of what happens, some form of terpy goodness will be waiting for you, even if it doesn’t crash the way you want it to.
 Something special happens with the terpenes as they set and fraction away from the forming crystalline structures.
-I don’t know exactly what happens, but I’m inclined to believe it’s similar to what happens when good flower cures, hashish ripens, and wine ages.
-Whatever it is, the terpenes become deeper, more intense and are downright succulent.
+I don’t know exactly what happens, but I believe it’s similar to when good flower cures, hashish ripens, and wine ages.
+Whatever it is, the terpenes become deeper, more intense, and downright succulent.

 JAR TECH:

-The term “Jar Tech” comes from using a canning jar as the vessel to hold a concentrate and post-process in the jar for a desired outcome.
+The term “Jar Tech” comes from using a canning jar to hold a concentrate and post-process in the jar for a desired outcome.
 The ordinary canning jar is probably the most used tool I have in my bag of tricks; I use them for storage, washes, flower decarb, jar tech partial and full decarb, CWD, infusion, catching lightening bugs, and in this case to make sauce.
-For volumes too small for the surface area of the smallest canning jar I’ve had success with small 6 ml size glass containers as well.
+For volumes too small for the surface area of the smallest canning jar, I’ve also had success with small 6 ml size glass containers.

-Inconsistencies in outcomes are influenced by differences in strain characteristics, material harvest, material handling, material storage, extraction execution, environment, and a host of other factors.
-Some extractions will sauce right before your eyes on a mat during post processing whether you want it to or not, and other samples won’t crash no matter what you do.
-Here are the different considerations I’ve been working with in different combinations.
+Inconsistencies in outcomes are influenced by differences in strain characteristics, material harvest, material handling, material storage, extraction execution, environment, and other factors.
+Some extractions will sauce right before your eyes on a mat during post-processing whether you want it to or not, and other samples won’t crash no matter what you do.
+Here are the different considerations I’ve been working with in various combinations.
 You can experiment to see what works best for you.

 Loading the Container: I work with canning jars of the appropriate size to fill approximately 1/3 to 1/2 of the container.
 I believe having more surface area is more important than having depth, which is why commercial operations use flat Pyrex dishes with larger batches.
 After the extraction has been loaded, introduce any crystals intended to be used for seeding.

-Freeze or Don’t Freeze: Starting with a freeze phase is intended to instigate initial crystallization development.
+Freeze or Don’t Freeze: Starting with a freeze phase instigates initial crystallization development.
 I’ve had success with both freezing and without.
-If you go the freezing route give it at least one day and see how it goes.
-I’ve heard of people using dry ice temps for this but I haven’t had the chance to test that out yet so I’m not sure if there is a benefit to it or not.
+If you go the freezing route, give it at least one day and see how it goes.
+I’ve heard of people using dry ice temps for this, but I haven’t had the chance to test that out yet, so I’m not sure if there is a benefit to it or not.

-Sit and Crash: This is the sit and wait period that may take a handful of days or a couple months to get the amount of crashing you desire, or, it may not work at all.
-I have more work to do in this section, but up to this point I’ve found that allowing the extraction to crash in an ambient temp between 50°F – 70°F has worked best for me.
-Most jar tech with other extraction methods add low heat, but every time I’ve added even very low heat to ethanol extraction jar tech it’s had adverse effects and melted any crystalline formation present.
-(There may be a secret I’m missing to successfully adding heat here and if anyone knows please reach out and point me in the right direction)
+Sit and Crash: This sit-and-wait period may take a handful of days or a couple months to get the amount of crashing you desire, or it may not work at all.
+I have more work to do in this section, but up to this point, I’ve found that allowing the extraction to crash in an ambient temp between 50°F – 70°F has worked best for me.
+Most jar tech with other extraction methods add low heat, but every time I’ve added even very low heat to ethanol extraction jar tech, it’s had adverse effects and melted any crystalline formation present.
+(There may be a secret I’m missing to successfully add heat here; if anyone knows, please point me in the right direction.)

 Crystallization Crash Beginning

-Crashing is a very slow crystal growing process so moving the jar will disrupt the in-progress development and is best to avoid disturbing the jar at all while it sits in a dark area away from any UV exposure.
-As it sits, back pressure will grow and is said to be necessary to keep the crystalline formations pushed to the bottom, however, it can also be counterproductive at a certain point so if you see the formation progress stop, gently unscrew the lid to release the pressure, secure the lid again, let sit and see how it goes.
+Crashing is a prolonged crystal-growing process, so moving the jar will disrupt the in-progress development, and it is best to avoid disturbing the jar while it sits in a dark area away from any UV exposure.
+Back pressure will grow as it sits, and keeping the crystalline formations pushed to the bottom is necessary.
+However, it can also be counterproductive at a certain point, so if you see the formation progress stop, gently unscrew the lid to release the pressure, secure it again, let it sit, and see how it goes.

-Harvesting Contents: If things went right you should be looking at a nicely formed crystalized layer on the bottom and nicely separated liquid terpene layer setting on top.
-A great option is to use it as-is with the glorious fractions and deliciousness, but if you want to post process or manipulate the concentrate form the contents will have to be harvested from the jar.
+Harvesting Contents: If things went right, you should be looking at a nicely formed crystallized layer on the bottom and a nicely separated liquid terpene layer setting on top.
+A great option is to use it as-is with the glorious fractions and deliciousness, but if you want to post-process or manipulate the concentrate form, the contents will have to be harvested from the jar.

 Side View : Top View

-In addition to the uncertainty of an extraction crashing well or not, harvesting the jar contents can also lead to frustration because when the terp layer is mixed into the cannabinoid layer again, it will become more of a soupy slush.
-It’s not the end of the world and I do this intentionally to purge into an amazing sugar wax with all the benefits of the lifted terpene profile.
+In addition to the uncertainty of an extraction crashing well or not, harvesting the jar contents can also lead to frustration because if the terp layer is remixed into the cannabinoid layer, it will become a soupy slush.
+It’s not the end of the world, and I do this intentionally to purge into a fantastic sugar wax with all the benefits of the lifted terpene profile.

-Adding Terpenes: The end product will be incredibly and deeply terpy so adding additional terps may seem unnecessary, but I often do.
-When I end up with 20+ grams of the same concentrate, no matter how good it is I get bored pretty quickly.
-I usually partial off the concentrate into 1-2 g containers so when I get bored I can add 1-2 drops per gram of flavored terp profiles (I only use the brand True Terpenes) to make it a whole new and exciting thing again.
-With the smaller 1-2 g sample sizes I can customize each container with something different for myself or have a great variety when entertaining friends.
+Adding Terpenes: The end product will be incredibly and deeply terpy, so adding additional terps may seem unnecessary, but I often do.
+When I end up with 20+ grams of the same concentrate, I get bored pretty quickly, no matter how good it is.
+I usually partial off the concentrate into 1-2 g containers, so when I get bored, I can add 1-2 drops per gram of flavored terp profiles (I only use the brand True Terpenes) to make it a whole new and exciting thing again.
+With the smaller 1-2 g sample sizes, I can customize each container with something different or have a great variety when entertaining friends.

 FLAT PACK:

-This is something new I’ve developed myself and have been toying with on small batches of 5–10 g.
-It’s provided nothing short of amazing results in some cases and absolutely nothing in others.
-The idea is to provide more surface area for the cannabinoids to crash/sugar onto by putting a thinnish layer of a clean, high terpene extraction on a silicone mat (no logo or printing on the working area) then folding it into quarters and clipping to hold flat.
-I place the quarter-folded and clipped mat into an airtight case and leave undisturbed at room temp.
+This is something new I’ve developed and been toying with on small batches of 5–10 g.
+It’s provided nothing short of excellent results in some cases and absolutely nothing in others.
+The idea is to provide more surface area for the cannabinoids to crash/sugar onto by putting a thinnish layer of a clean, high terpene extraction on a silicone mat (no logo or printing on the working area), then folding it into quarters and clipping to hold flat.
+I place the quarter-folded and clipped mat into an airtight case and leave it undisturbed at room temp.
 Good results have fully developed in as little as 1-week, as long as 1-month or not at all.
-I’m not convinced this is a great idea yet, but it’s provided results surprising enough to peek my interest and share with you to experiment.
+I’m not convinced this is a great idea yet, but it’s provided results surprising enough to pique my interest and share with you to experiment.

 Flat Pack Terpy Slurpy Deliciousness

-* Some people don’t like silicone so this won’t be for them.
-I’ve tried with parchment paper (still has silicone component) a couple times and have not been able to recreate.
+* Some people don’t like silicone, so this won’t be for them.
+I’ve tried with parchment paper (which still has a silicone component) a couple times and have not been able to recreate it.

 POST PROCESS PURGING of JAR TECH or FLAT PACK

-Following jar tech or flat pack the need for further residual ethanol purging is going to depend on, how much purging was accomplished before loading for crashing and personal preference.
-Obviously, if you do a pretty thorough purge before loading the extract to crash there won’t be much to purge.
-In fact, as the extract sits and crashes ethanol will be evaporating out the whole time so there will be less residual ethanol remaining in the end.
+Following jar tech or flat pack, the need for further residual ethanol purging will depend on how much purging was accomplished before loading for crashing and personal preference.
+If you thoroughly purge before loading the extract to crash, there won’t be much to purge.
+In fact, as the extract sits and crashes, ethanol will evaporate out the whole time, so there will be less residual ethanol remaining in the end.
 Personally, the residual food-grade ethanol, within reason, doesn’t bother me so much.
-If you want to purge you can allow the extract to air purge once again or use a vacuum chamber/oven but be careful with the heat.
+If you want to purge, allow the extract to air purge once again or use a vacuum chamber/oven, but be careful with the heat.

 Vacuum Purged Sugar Wax